md-atiqurrahman/Fitness-Store-client-side/README.md

 My website [Live link](https://gym-equipment-store.web.app/) .

-* My website's different features and functionality
+  * Description of different features and functionality of my project

        * I use custom hooks for develope my website.
        * I use firebase authentication system for login or sign-up